 - Lumi Wallet: If you’re looking for something new, we suggest you head over to Lumi and check out their wallet.
 It hasn’t been around long, but don’t let that put you off.
 It’s available as a web app or as a mobile download from Google play and the App Store.

 - SimplEOS Wallet: Created especially for EOS, the SimplEOS Wallet boasts some impressive features.
 It’s a versatile desktop client that’s compatible with Linux, macOS and Windows.

 - Freewallet: If you’re after something different, then check out Freewallet, a well-designed and easy-to-use multi-coin wallet that’s available as a web or mobile app.

 Step 2.
 Find an EOS exchange

-When you’ve set up your wallet, you’ll want to make your way to an online exchange to buy EOS coins.
-There are plenty of places to buy EOS, but it’s worth shopping around to get the best fees and exchange rate.
-Here are our top exchanges to buy EOS online:
+When you’ve set up your wallet, you’ll want to make your way to an online exchange.
+There are plenty of places to find EOS, but it’s worth shopping around so that you choose the best platform for you.
+Here are two of the top ones:

 Changelly: No matter which cryptocurrency you’re looking for, Changelly is one of the first places to hit up.
 Changelly’s easy to navigate interface allows you to fill your wallet with ease and it usually offers great prices and relatively fast transaction times.